 This drug is considered a neuromuscular blocking drug.
-It binds to the nicotinic acetylcholine receptor and keeps the muscular action potential stuck in a depolarized state.
+It binds to the nicotinic acetylcholine receptor and keeps the receiving nerve stuck in a depolarized state.

-Succincylcholine exerts its action by binding to the motor nicotinic receptor, which typically accepts endogenous acetylcholine.
+Succincylcholine exerts its action by binding to the motor nicotinic receptor, which typically only accepts endogenous acetylcholine.

-This drug mimics ACh action at nicotinic receptor, opening sodium channels and causing membrane depolarization.
+This drug mimics acetylcholine at the nicotinic receptor, opening sodium channels and causing membrane depolarization.

-Succinylcholine keeps cells in sustained depolarization, and prevents muscle contraction.
-This happens because the cells are unable to repolarize and contract again.
+Succinylcholine keeps cells in sustained depolarization and prevents muscle contraction.
+The endogenous ligand for this receptor, acetylcholine, is removed from the receptor in second.
+Succinylcholine, on the other hand, is bound for much longer time.
 This can be observed immediately after IV administration of this drug, as patients fasciculate (contract), and are unable to contract again, even after electrical stimulation.

-Phase I blocking of this drug is described as maintaining the muscle cell's membrane potential above threshold.
+Phase I of this drug is characterized by maintaining the muscle cell's membrane potential above the action potential threshold.
 The cells are kept in a depolarized state (as succinylcholine is bound to the receptor), as succinylcholine is not broken down quickly.
 This period of paralysis cannot be overcome, as there is nowhere for acetylcholine to bind.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.